Weatherbury Farm Grain Tracker

 From Planting to Harvest, Maxine Hard Red Winter Wheat (Whole & Sifted Maxine Bread Flour) in the field:

-After the fields are plowed and harrowed (harrowing smooths the field after plowing), the Maxine Wheat is planted.
+After the fields are plowed and harrowed, the Maxine Wheat is planted.
 On the front of the planter, there is also a harrow which smooths the field, giving the Maxine the best possible growing conditions.

 The Maxine Wheat is emerging from winter and already the plants have already begun to tiller and put forth multiple stalks per plant.